paillave/Etl.Net/docs/docs/recipes/3_writeInFiles.md

 ### Many files in CSV or Excel format

-The example right above is the only to go to produce several files by using `Paillave.Etl.TextFile` or `Paillave.Etl.ExcelFile`:
+Defining a subprocess like shown in the example right above is the only to go to produce several files by using `Paillave.Etl.TextFile` or `Paillave.Etl.ExcelFile` extensions:

 ```cs
 var streamOfFile = streamOfRows